michaelpeterswa/gothereum/README.md

-# go-start
+# gothereum
-A template repository for Go projects
+A CLI tool for tracking Ethereum balance within a wallet address.